-In the scene where John Wayne is hunting with a shotgun, you see him reload the shotgun, but it appears that the shotgun shell that he is using is a plastic hulled shotgun shell, not the paper ones or wax impregnated paper ones that would have been common during the time when this movie was supposedly set.
+When John Wayne is hunting with a shotgun, he reloads the shotgun, but it appears that the shotgun shell that he is using is a plastic hulled shotgun shell, not the paper ones or wax impregnated paper ones that would have been common during the time when this movie was supposedly set.
 In fact, plastic hulled shotgun shells did not come around until Remington introduced them in 1960.
-Remington used green plastic in their shells, so the moving was more than likely using a modern Remington plastic hull shotgun shell.
+Remington used green plastic in their shells, so the movie was more than likely using a modern Remington plastic hull shotgun shell.

 At the start of the "the hell I won't" scene, just before Jones (Leo Gordon) pushes at Wayne with the shotgun, McLintock's (John Wayne) pants are clearly wet up to his knees, as if he had been walking around in the water at the bottom of the mudslide.
 The next shot the pants are dry.

 After McLintock hires young Devlin, McLintock drives off with Drago sitting to his left.
 The wagon turns around (off-screen) and heads out of town.
 After the off-screen turnaround, the characters have traded places in the buggy and Drago is now on McLintock's right.

 During the fight between Dev and Ben, G.W.comes out carrying the Whiskey and there is clearly a poorly repaired crack in the wall next to the door.
 Later, when Ben dives at Dev and misses he runs into the undamaged wall and creates the crack that was there when G.W. walked out of the door earlier.

 In the famous chase scene near the end of the movie, when Katherine tries to escape from G.W. into an alley behind the general store, the shadow of the camera as it zooms in for her closeup is clearly visible against the store wall on the left side of the shot.